graceobrien2002/RNAseqProject/masternotes.md

 You can find a [master Google sheet](https://docs.google.com/spreadsheets/d/1fa-FXVMlCXOZkbHSx_mMg0OXLMy9BeBJg8uWrEMpKGo/edit?gid=0#gid=0) that shows the bowtie alignment results for all of the data files analyzed by fellow students.
 About 89% of data from the files were aligned concordantly exactly 1 time, while about 6% were aligned concordantly more than one time.
 The overall alignment rate was about 98% for all of the data files.

 #### BAM File Processing
 Once the .SAM file was generated from Bowtie2, it was converted into a binary format - .BAM file - and further processed using Samtools (version 1.17).
 These steps were necessary to ensure the file was ready for downstream analysis.
+####
+The .SAM file was converted to a .BAM file using the command:
+Samtools view -S -b WTA2.sam > WTA2.bam on the HPC terminal
+####
-The .SAM file was converted to a .BAM file using the command: Samtools view -S -b WTA2.sam > WTA2.bam on the HPC terminal.
-The resulting .BAM file was sorted to arrange the genes by their genomic coordinates using the command: Samtools sort WTA2.bam -o sorted_reads.bam.
+The resulting .BAM file was sorted to arrange the genes by their genomic coordinates using the command:
+Samtools sort WTA2.bam -o sorted_reads.bam.
 An index file was created using the command: Samtools index sample.srt.bam.

 ### Counting Reads per Gene Model using HTSeq
 A conda environment was set up using the following code: $ module load anaconda3